rackerlabs/auter/HACKING.md

     - Check: /var/lib/auter/last-update-default contains update info
     - Check: no upates available after running
     - Check: pre/post apply scripts ran successfully, messages logged to syslog
+    - Check: no mail is sent to the root user with the stdout from auter

 [ pass/fail ] auter --reboot
     - Check: reboot scheduled in 2 minutes time